 The unaudited interim consolidated financial statements should be read in conjunction with the financial statements and notes thereto together with management's discussion and analysis of financial condition and results of operations contained in Security Devices International Inc.'s ("SDI" or the "Company") annual report on Form 10-K for the year ended November 30, 2015.
-In the opinion of management, the accompanying unaudited interim consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at February 29, 2016 and November 30, 2015, the results of its operations for the three-month periods ended February 29, 2016 and February 28, 2015, and its cash flows for the three-month periods ended February 28, 2015.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at May 31, 2016 and November 30, 2015, the results of its operations for the six and three-month periods ended May 31, 2016 and May 31, 2015, and its cash flows for the six-month periods ended May 31, 2016.
 In addition, some of the Company's statements in this quarterly report on Form 10-Q may be considered forward-looking and involve risks and uncertainties that could significantly impact expected results.
-The results of operations for the three-month period ended February 29, 2016 are not necessarily indicative of results to be expected for the full year.
+The results of operations for the six-month period ended May 31, 2016 are not necessarily indicative of results to be expected for the full year.

 The Company was incorporated under the laws of the state of Delaware on March 1, 2005.
 On February 3, 2014 the Company incorporated a wholly owned subsidiary in Canada "Security Devices International Canada Corp".
-The interim unaudited consolidated financial statements for the period ended February 29, 2016 include the accounts of Security Devices International, Inc. (the "Company" or "SDI"), and its subsidiary Security Devices International Canada Corp.
-All material inter-company accounts and transactions have been eliminated.
+The interim unaudited consolidated financial statements for the period ended May 31, 2015 include the accounts of Security Devices International, Inc. (the "Company" or "SDI"), and its subsidiaries Security Devices International Canada Corp. and SDI-Sage Acquisition Inc. All material inter-company accounts and transactions have been eliminated.